charmbracelet/huh/README.md

 ```

 > [!TIP]
-> You can also run any field individually without adding it to a form with the
+> You can also run any field individually without adding it to a form.
-> `Run` method, which is available on each field.
+> Simply use the `Run()` method available on each field.

 ```go
 var name string